Texas doctor will only treat unvaccinated, denied hospital privileges for prescribing Ivermectin (EXCLUSIVE, Part 1)

 Ivermectin in a hospital

 Dr. Bowden told me she believes in giving COVID patients anything that could help.
-But that is what led her to being denied privileges at Texas Health Huguley Hospital in Ft.
+But that is what led her to be denied privileges at Texas Health Huguley Hospital in Ft.
 Worth.

 Since I wrote this article, I have interviewed Erin Jones, the wife of Sheriff Deputy Jason Jones, about why she went to Dr. Bowden.
 Click below to read.